postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/creating-run-button.md

 ---

-You can use The Run in Postman button to [share your Postman collection](/docs/postman/collections/sharing-collections/) and connect Postman directly to your developer portal.
+You can use The Run in Postman button to [share your Postman collection](/docs/postman/collections/sharing-collections/) and connect Postman directly to your API documentation or website.

 The button imports and opens a copy of your collection of API endpoints directly in the user’s Postman app.
 You can embed the button in your API documentation or your GitHub's README.

-The Run in Postman button works well with API description formats like Swagger and RAML too.
-Just convert your file to a collection by [importing it into Postman](/docs/postman/collections/data-formats/).
+> The Run in Postman button also works with API description formats like Swagger and RAML.
+To create a button for the framework you use, convert your file to a collection by [importing it into Postman](/docs/postman/collections/data-formats/).

 ### Create a Run in Postman button